You can make this bold vision a reality and help us to complete all 550 miles.

 Gift annuities contracts can be created quickly with a minimum gift of cash or stock of $20,000.
 You must be 55 or older.
 Rates are based on the age and number annuitants.

-Here’s an example: Telia Richards, age 75, funds a $25,000 charitable gift annuity contract to benefit the Bay Area Ridge Trail Council.
-Her annuity rate is 6.2%, giving her an annual guaranteed payment for life of $1,550. $1,094 of her payment is tax-free for twelve years.
-She also receives an immediate income tax deduction of $11,439 that may help her reduce her overall tax liability.
+Here’s an example: Telia Richards, age 75, funds a $25,000 charitable gift annuity naming the Bay Area Ridge Trail Council as the remainder beneficiary.
+Her annuity rate is 6.6%, giving her an annual guaranteed fixed payment of $1,650 for life. $1,097 of her payment is tax-free for twelve years.
+Telia also receives an income tax deduction of $11,839 that may help her save on taxes – and has the satisfaction of knowing her annuity will help to complete and maintain the Ridge Trail for the benefit of future generations of Bay Area hikers, bikers, and equestrians.

 Charitable trusts can provide you and/or other beneficiaries with income for life or a term of years.
 You’ll receive an immediate tax deduction for a portion of your contribution to your trust – and you won’t pay capital gains tax when appreciated assets, like stock or real estate, used to fund your trust are sold.
 Charitable trusts can allow you to receive financial benefits now while making significant future gifts to good causes you care about – like the Ridge Trail.